I build websites.

 After my short career selling home loans, I applied for a job at a local community bank.
 Despite my lack of relevant experience, they seemed to appreciate my collection of skills (especially the website stuff), so they hired me as a marketing coordinator.

 That entry-level job led to more web design authority, and eventually to the positions of marketing director and web administrator.
-From there, I went on to help build websites for a couple other regional and national banks.
+From there, I was fortunate to have the opportunity to help build websites for other regional and national banks.

 As banks struggled to redefine themselves after the 2008 financial meltdown, I thought it would be a good idea to do the same.
 So, in 2010 I started my own web design studio on the side.
 It’s been a long strange trip.
 The first couple years were a struggle, then things got better, now things are changing again.